Stewart Granger: MGM: 1950–1957

 Columbia borrowed him to play the love interest of Rita Hayworth in Salome (1953), another big hit.
 Back at MGM he co-starred with his wife in Young Bess (1953), playing Thomas Seymour.
 The movie was popular, though it did not recover its cost, and it remained a favourite of Granger's.

 He had a commercial success in All the Brothers Were Valiant (1953), playing a villain opposite Robert Taylor.
 Granger lost the role in A Star Is Born, which went to James Mason.
 He had the title role in Beau Brummell (1954), opposite Elizabeth Taylor, and it was a box-office disappointment.
 More successful was the adventure story Green Fire (1954), co starring Grace Kelly.

 Granger went to Britain to make Footsteps in the Fog (1955), a movie with Simmons, for Columbia.
 Back at MGM, he was in Moonfleet (1955), cast as adventurer Jeremy Fox in the Dorset of 1757, a man who rules a gang of cut-throat smugglers with an iron fist until he is softened by a 10-year-old boy who worships him and who believes only the best of him.
 The film was directed by Fritz Lang and produced by John Houseman, a former associate of Orson Welles.
 It was a flop.

-Granger and Taylor were reunited in The Last Hunt (1956), a Western, with Taylor playing the villain, and a box office disappointment.
+Granger and Robert Taylor were reunited in The Last Hunt (1956), a Western, with Taylor playing the villain, and a box office disappointment.
 So too was Bhowani Junction (1956), adapted from a John Masters novel about colonial India on the verge of obtaining independence.
 Ava Gardner played an Anglo-Indian (mixed race) woman caught between the two worlds of the British and the Indians, and Granger the British officer with whom (in a change from the novel) she ultimately fell in love.

-Gardner was teamed with Granger in The Little Hut (1957), a sex farce that proved a surprise smash at the box office.
-He followed it with Gun Glory (1957).
-It was his last movie under his MGM contract, which ended September 10, 1957.
-Granger had turned down the role of Messala in the 1959 film Ben-Hur, reportedly because he did not want to take second billing to Charlton Heston.
+Granger was teamed with Gardner and David Niven in a three-hander, The Little Hut (1957), a sex farce that proved a surprise smash at the box office.
+He followed it with Gun Glory (1957), his last movie under his MGM contract.
+Granger reportedly turned down the role of Messala in the 1959 film Ben-Hur, apparently because he did not want to take second billing to Charlton Heston.

-Leaving MGM 1957–1960
+Leaving MGM: 1957–1960

 Granger had become a successful cattle rancher.
 He bought land in New Mexico and Arizona and introduced Charolais cattle to America.

-In order to finance this he kept acting.
+In order to finance his ranch he kept acting.
 He played a professional adventurer in Harry Black (1958), partly shot in India.
-He went to Britain to be in a thriller The Whole Truth (1958) for Romulus, for whom he was to make The Nightcomers but it never was filmed.
+He went to Britain to be in the thriller The Whole Truth (1958) for Romulus, for whom he was to make The Nightcomers but it never was filmed.

-He returned to Los Angeles to support John Wayne in North to Alaska (1960).
-By now his marriage to Simmons had ended, and Granger decided to move to Europe.
+He returned to Los Angeles to support John Wayne and Capucine in North to Alaska (1960).
+By now his marriage to Simmons had ended, and Granger relocated to Europe.